sophiaallui/SimpleTweet/README.md

 Also tried implementing bottom line but cannot do it.
 Coould def spend more time on the UI aspect, will get back to it **Pt2:**
 I wanted to embody the Twitte theme, but I could not figure out how to implement the live count without the hint disappearing after input
+- made a hintEdit style in style.xml, but when linked the live counter via TextFieldInput, they crashed the model
 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing